Guides

 The constructor (continued)

 After creation, the component needs to be initialized.
-This method can define the relevant labels in two ways: explicitely by setting the labels argument in the initialize block of the config, or implicately by deducing them from the get_examples callback that generates the full training data set, or a representative sample.
+This method can define the relevant labels in two ways: explicitly by setting the labels argument in the initialize block of the config, or implicately by deducing them from the get_examples callback that generates the full training data set, or a representative sample.

 The final number of labels defines the output dimensionality of the network, and will be used to do shape inference throughout the layers of the neural network.
 This is triggered by calling Model.initialize.